 Forward-thinking firms like The Center for Organizational Design, Strategy&, and BCG are reimagining design models and prioritizing personalization for their clients.
 Even if your company can’t work with these specific firms, consider consultants with a similar philosophy of innovation and customization.

-Here is an example of Pingboard’s interactive org charts that help people design their organization:
+Here is an example of Pingboard’s interactive org chart that help people design their organization: